 The neighborhood is dominated by small, Spanish-style bungalows.
 On the peripheral streets there are two story apartments and low-rise commercial buildings.
 Some of the streets are fairly tree-lined and the neighborhood is relatively green.

-The area of South Central, south of Slauson, was opened up to the the black population following the 1948 court decision Shelley vs. Kraemer, wherein the Supreme Court banned the enforcment of racist housing covenants.
+The area of South Central, south of Slauson, was opened up to the black population following the 1948 court decision Shelley vs. Kraemer, wherein the Supreme Court banned the enforcement of racist housing covenants.
 In the 1970s, Mexican and Central American immigrants began to move to the area in large numbers.
 Today, Morningside Circle is roughly 79% black, and 19% Latino, mostly Mexican and Guatemalan.

 The area is served by the highly-regarded 74th Street Elementary School.
 When it let out, the sidewalks were flooded with kids in white golf shirts who joined the white-T-wearing non-students milling about on the sidewalks and balconies of the neighborhood.

 The boundries of Morningside Circle are also home to all the businesses.
 There are a lot of churches and about an equal number of chicken restaurants (and a Church’s Chicken).
 The most impressive, smell-wise (I’m vegetarian so that’s all I can go by), was Smokee Joe’s Bar-B-Q on Florence.
 The grill outside was filling the air with delicious-smelling smoke.
 The slogan on the sign says, “Dem people know what they doin’.”

 The most impressive church, at least from the outside, is the Krst Unity Center of Afrikan Spiritual Science on Western.
 The entrance is flanked by two 12 foot statues depicting Queen Tiye and Ramses II.
 They were designed by Charles Dickson.

 In fact, walking around the neighborhood, the predominant smells I encountered were the twin temptations of chicken and weed.
 The rest of the businesses in the neighborhood are mostly barbershops (especially on Western) and beauty salons.